LudoLogic is passionate about games. They enjoy sharing their gaming expertise with the community.

-Bravely Default is the latest RPG to hit the 3DS and all in all it's a return to form for what is essentially the latest Final Fantasy instalment.
-Getting started can be a little overwhelming, especially if you're not necessarily familiar with the usual terminologies of a J-RPG, so here's five top tips to get you started.
+Bravely Default, for the 3DS, is a JRPG very similar to the Final Fantasy series.
+Getting started can be a little overwhelming, especially if you're not necessarily familiar with the usual terminologies of a JRPG, so here are five top tips to get you started.

 Bravely Default uses the tried and tested job system, an RPG mechanic that's been with us since Final Fantasy V. What makes it such a good gameplay mechanic is that it encourages creativity and rewards players that notice synergies between the different classes available.